-Alaris has a commitment of up to an additional US\$25.0 million to BCC to fund when specified financial metrics are achieved.
+Alaris has a commitment to fund to BCC an additional US\$25.0 million and the funding of which is based on BCC reaching certain EBITDA and ECR thresholds, which have both been met during 2021.
 Timing of this additional contribution is expected to be within the next twelve months.